weikanggong/BWAS/README.md

 The software has been tested in Matlab 2015b and higher versions in the Linux CentOS 7.2 system.

-A computer with 64GB memory is recommended.
+A computer with 64GB memory or more is recommended.

 **To use this software, please prepare the following 4 things:**